PawanKumar-Dev/Backend/Notes/01_Express_JS.md

     - By listening to 3000, we are directing our server to use that "channel" for handling all its HTTP traffic.

+- When trying to use ES6 module syntax of "import" in Express.js.
+  - Mention "type" : "module" in your pacakge.json file.

 - Note: Never forget to put "/" before any url you pass.